visualia/visualia_original/README.md

 // Note that you need to wrap into the sketch function
 // and prefix all commands with s, otherwise it is regular p5 API

-// Note tht use get() function to use Visualia live variables
+// Note that we use get() function to use Visualia live variables

 const sketch = s => {
   s.setup = () => {